 Charges will be assessed accordingly for damages, penalties, community standard violations, and improper checkout.
-Students who are suspended from the University through judicial proceedings or those who leave the University in lieu of judicial action will forfeit their right to a refund of room reservation fee and/or adjustments to housing charges for the semester during which they leave.
+Students who are suspended from the University through conduct proceedings or those who leave the University in lieu of conduct action will forfeit their right to a refund and/or adjustments to housing charges for the semester during which they leave.
 NOTE: Fees are subject to change.
 Contact the Office of Residence Life for current fee information.